cloudControl/documentation/Guides/Ruby/Ruby on Rails.md

 $ bundle exec rspec spec/
 ~~~

-Now that the app is working, lets have a look at changes we have made to deploy it on exoscale.
+Now that the app is working, lets have a look at changes we have made to deploy it on CloudKilat.

 ### Process Type Definition

-exoscale uses a [Procfile] to know how to start your processes.
+CloudKilat uses a [Procfile] to know how to start your processes.
 The example code already includes a file called Procfile in the root of your repository.
 It looks like this:

 ~~~
 web: bundle exec rails s -p $PORT